-On the Performance page, make sure that all four criteria are selected: Total clicks, Total impressions, Average CTR and Average position.
+On the Performance page, ensure that all four criteria are selected: Total clicks, Total impressions, Average CTR, and Average Position.

 Note that they may not be selected by default.
 As each item is selected, it will change color.

 Now, scroll down to the table below the graph.
-The table heading should display the Query on the left along with Clicks, Impressions, CTR, and Position on the right.
+The table heading should display the Query on the left and Clicks, Impressions, CTR, and Position on the right.